 Gusset – A concealed, strong, right-angled shape used to reinforce mitered corners in tubular aluminum extrusions.

-Heat-Strengthened Glass – produced by heating the glass to temperatures approaching 1300º F, then rapidly cooling it with air, similar to tempered glazing.
-The glass results in a thermally-strengthened glass that is approximately two times stronger than a piece of annealed glass.
+Heat-Strengthened Glass – Produced by heating the glass to temperatures approaching 1300º F, then rapidly cooling it with air, similar to tempered glazing.
+The process results in a thermally-strengthened glass that is approximately two times stronger than a piece of annealed glass.
 Heat-strengthened glass benefits from reduced breakage from thermal and bending stress, which allows the use of larger pieces that do not require increased thickness.

 Head Board – A flat board, cut to fit the contour of a bow or bay window that is installed between the head jambs and the wall to finish off the area.
 Finishes the area that would normally be ceiling.